mschrimpf/neural-nlp/README.md

-# Neural Correlations between deep neural nets and cortex
+# Neural Metrics to compare deep neural nets and cortex
-Evaluate how well your model correlates with neural data (retrieved from [mkgu](https://github.com/dicarlolab/mkgu): macaque monkey cortex, areas V4 and IT).
+Evaluate how well your model predicts neural data (retrieved from [mkgu](https://github.com/dicarlolab/mkgu): macaque monkey cortex, areas V4 and IT).
 See [here](model_neural_correlations.ipynb) for the results of some models.